spatts14/Xenium_5k_analysis_pipeline/docs/3_RSE_best_practices.md

 ### As defined by a data scientist

-`Modularity` refers to separating your analysis pipeline into smaller logical components.
+`Pipeline modularity` refers to separating your analysis pipeline into smaller logical components.

 For example, you might have separate functions for data cleaning, feature engineering, model training, and evaluation.
 Each of these functions can be developed and tested independently, making it easier to manage the overall analysis process.
 This approach also allows for better collaboration among team members, as different parts of the analysis can be worked on simultaneously.